 Choose Your Plastic Surgeon Carefully

 Ultimately, these are a few of several issues that can be corrected with abdominoplasty revision.
 If you are experiencing any of the conditions above, or if you have other concerns related to a prior tummy tuck, my advice is to seek the expertise of a board-certified plastic surgeon who has extensive experience in resolving unsatisfactory abdominoplasty results.

-To find out more, I encourage you to contact us online or call the office at (540) 776-1600.
+To find out more about tummy tuck revision in the Roanoke and Lynchburg, VA area, I encourage you to contact us online or call the office at (540) 776-1600.

 – Dr. Enrique A. Silberblatt, Board-Certified Plastic Surgeon